sythanhho/quotes/index.md

 > - Dr. Robert Schuller
 >"Tough times never last, but tough people do."
 > - Ralph Waldo Emerson
 >"What you do speaks so loudly that I cannot hear what you say."
+> - Alan Turing
+>"We can only see a short distance ahead, but we can see plenty there that needs to be done."